Human Body Facts

 In 2015, it was estimated the tiger population was only 3,000 to 4,000 in the wild.

-Tigers are considered an endangered species by the IUCN and are likely to become endangered if we don’t take steps to protect their habitat.
+Tigers are considered an endangered species by the IUCN and are likely to become extinct if we don’t take steps to protect their habitat.

 The two biggest reasons for tigers being endangered are the destruction of their habitat and illegal hunting (poaching).